Stankevitsch-S/JTrain/README.md

 ## To do

-1. Create a clue queue to allow users to backtrack on clues.
-(This should only require some changes to logic.js)
+1. Track progress by category/value to numerically show areas of improvement.
+(Will likely use Cognito authentication and DynamoDB to store preferences+progress).

-2. Track progress by category/value to numerically show areas of improvement.
-(Will likely use Cognito authentication and DynamoDB to store preferences+progress)
+2. Build visualizations for users based on the data gathered above.
+(Will likely use Chart.js or Plotly).

-3. Build visualizations for users based on the data gathered above.
-(Will likely use Chart.js or Plotly)
+3. Create option for spaced repetition (Will require changes to logic.js and the Lambda function).

 ## Credits